magrathealabs/playbook/docs/3-projects.md

 have a future reference.

 However, do not stick to a plan.
 A project plan does not capture everything.
-Changes happen all the time, and unfortunately, a plan usually fails to capture the randomness of life.
+Changes happen all the time and, unfortunately, a plan usually fails to capture the randomness of life.

 ## Documentation